Develop sport management, administration and leadership capabilities with Victoria University’s Graduate Certificate in Community Sport Management.

 You will graduate with the knowledge and skills to enter management roles in all levels of sport, ranging from community to elite – corporate to non-profit – and recreation to professional.

-The College of Sport and Exercise Science has over 200 partnerships and affiliations with peak sporting bodies, professional and community sporting clubs, and public-health and education groups.
+The College of Sport and Exercise Science has more than 200 partnerships and affiliations with peak sporting bodies, professional and community sporting clubs, and public-health and education groups.

 Partner organisations offer valuable contacts within the industry.
 They include the following: